-I’ve been craving for weeks this Chilean Chickpea Soup, with rice and chorizo.
-This year we had an unusually cold and dark winter in Houston, and this soup warms you to the core.
-I delayed making them because I could not find the chorizo or sausage that I like.
+I’ve been craving for weeks this Chilean Chickpea Soup with rice and chorizo.
+This year we had a frigid and dark winter in Houston, and this soup warms you to the core.
+I delayed making them because I could not find the chorizo or sausage that I liked.
 I usually cook with the Spanish chorizo, make it fresh at Central Market.

 My butcher told me that they are having trouble receiving the condiments from Spain.
 I was impressed.
 I thought they used local seasonings.
 If you can get them, I recommend them: excellent meat and the perfect seasoning if you can get them.

 In the end, I had to use Mexican chorizo that is different but tasty as well.
 Beware that the Mexican chorizo often comes wrapped in plastic and not in the casing, so you have to remove the plastic.

 You may also be interested in the recipe: Roasted Salted Chickpeas.Print

 - 2 medium onions

 - 2 cloves of garlic, finely chopped

 - 3/4 cup of short rice

 - 4 1/2 cups cooked chickpeas (I used 3 cans of 450 grams each)